Evan Dummit’s Main Page

 - I am an algebraic number theorist by training.
 However, my interests also include a number of other topics, such as arithmetic dynamics, algebraic combinatorics, finite-field arithmetic and geometry, elliptic curves and modular forms, competition mathematics, and many other things too numerous to list here.

 - Past and current projects of mine (see below) have involved finite-field hypergeometric functions and Kloosterman sums, arithmetic statistics of number fields, Kakeya sets over non-archimedean local rings, and computational aspects of p-adic modular forms.

-- Characterizations of Quadratic, Cubic, and Quartic Residue Matrices, Journal of Number Theory, to appear 2016 (with D. Dummit and H. Kisilevsky) (arxiv)
+- Characterizations of Quadratic, Cubic, and Quartic Residue Matrices, Journal of Number Theory, 2016 (with D. Dummit and H. Kisilevsky) (arxiv)

-- Explicit Computations of Hida Families via Overconvergent Modular Symbols, Research in Number Theory, 2016 (with M. Hablicsek, R. Harron, L. Jain, R. Pollack, and D. Ross) (arxiv)
+- Explicit Computations of Hida Families via Overconvergent Modular Symbols, Research in Number Theory, to appear 2016 (with M. Hablicsek, R. Harron, L. Jain, R. Pollack, and D. Ross) (arxiv)

 - Counting Number Field Extensions of Given Degree, Bounded Discriminant, and Specified Galois Closure, Ph.D. thesis (pdf).